 After all was said and done (lift packed and loaded) Hashem is the one who has a big part in this when it comes to which of your items will sell.

-Of course you want to make as much money off your items as possible because you of course paid ‘good money’ for everything and want a return investment.
-These days, however many people aren’t parting with their cash.
-If you have a yard sale, hang up sign in the major intersections near you.
+Of course, you want to make as much money off your items as possible because you of course paid ‘good money’ for everything and want a return investment.
+These days, however, many people aren’t parting with their cash.
+If you have a yard sale, hang up a sign in the major intersections near you.
 Of our four sales, that is the one thing that brought them in.
 Do this especially if your residence is not on a street with a lot of traffic.
 If you post on Craiglist or luach.com, post each item separately and with a photo.
 When we listed ‘furniture for sale’ few responses.
 Posting with a photo per item brought in buyers.
 There is also the Freecycle yahoo group, but everything must be free.

-At some point you get tired of dealing with people.
+At some point, you get tired of dealing with people.
 They say they are coming and don’t need to reschedule multiple times to come by.
-If you are used to people of similar demographics of yourself, you may be shocked in who walks in your front door.
+If you are used to people of similar demographics of yourself, you may be shocked by who walks in your front door.
 We keep a tzniusdik home, so when people come in wearing a style of dress your kids may not be used to seeing, you may want your kinderlach elsewhere in the house.
 If you have a thrift store charity, schedule one or more pickups.
 It is a lot easier to shlep it outside than to shlep to your car again and again.

 Remember to get a receipt.

 Here is a feel-good story about our stuff that didn’t sell regardless of doing the things I mentioned above.
-A family needed to return last minute from Israel for family or personal reasons.
+A family needed to return last-minute from Israel for family or personal reasons.
 Everything was left in Israel minus their clothing and silverware, and an entire household needed to be reestablished in the states.
 We were able to unload almost everything that didn’t sell to them like furniture and housewares.
 Knowing this was a big chesed and mitzvah was better than any potential money we would have made.
 Since it was the evening before the lift, it was a huge favor to us, as we wanted all those things out of the way when the movers came in the morning.
 This is where you realize Hashem has a say in the matter regarding your things.

-My final thought to mention is the morning of the lift, you are most likely sleep deprived and stressed.
+My final thought to mention is the morning of the lift, you are most likely sleep-deprived and stressed.
 When the truck showed up, all emotional attachments to anything on the B or C list disappeared and things just got tossed in the trash or put aside for the thrift store, as there was no more time to potchke about.

 All I can say is that I feel so free!
 So uncluttered!
-Packing for Aliyah has been the best decluttering event of my life.
+Packing for Aliyah has been the best de-cluttering event of my life.